 - In the ‘Find’ box and enter ^p. ( “^” = Shift-6)

-- In the ‘Replace’ box and type in a semi-colon.
+- In the ‘Replace’ box and type in a semi-colon and press the space bar

 - Click the ’Replace All’, hit OK to close the Find/Replace dialogue box.

-- Copy the resultant text into the To, CC or BCC lines of your Outlook email form.
+- Copy the resultant text into the To, CC or BCC lines of your Outlook email form, hit ‘Enter’ and move the cursor to the body of the email.

 Remember, if you want yourself or your people working smarter on your conflicting priorities and heavy email loads just get in touch.
 We will have a support solution to meet your training needs.